 Subject to Condition 3(d) below, a Capital Security may be transferred upon surrender of the relevant Certificate, with the endorsed form of transfer duly completed (or another form of transfer substantially in the same form and containing the same representations and certifications (if any), unless otherwise agreed by the Issuer), at the specified office of the Registrar or Transfer Agent, together with such evidence as the Registrar or Transfer Agent may reasonably require to provide the title of the transferor and the authority of the individuals who have executed the form of transfer.
-Where not all the Capital Securities represented by the surrendered Certificate are the subject or the transfer, a new Certificate in respect of the part transferred will be issued to the transferor.
+Where not all the Capital Securities represented by the surrendered Certificate are the subject or the transfer, a new Certificate in respect of the part transferred will be issued to the transferee and a new Certificate in respect of the part not transferred will be issued to the transferor.